Analyst Ratings for Aveanna Healthcare Hldgs - NewsBreak

 Benzinga

-The Real Good Food Chief Marketing Officer Sold $126K In Company Stock

-Andrew J Stiffelman, Chief Marketing Officer at The Real Good Food RGF, reported a large insider sell on November 23, according to a new SEC filing.
-What Happened: A Form 4 filing from the U.S. Securities and Exchange Commission on Wednesday showed that Stiffelman sold 18,111 shares of The Real Good Food.
-The total transaction amounted to $126,777.
+William M Sullivan, Director at Privia Health Group PRVA, reported a large insider sell on November 23, according to a new SEC filing.
+What Happened: A Form 4 filing from the U.S. Securities and Exchange Commission on Wednesday showed that Sullivan sold 285,027 shares of Privia Health Group.
+The total transaction amounted to $6,430,209.

 Benzinga